Charles-Zhang-Somewhere/Somewhere/README.md

 	* An item name shouldn't start like a root path, i.e. `C:` on windows, and `/` on linux, this applies no matter what OS you are using, e.g. `/My Note on Designing a New Cloth/` is not a good item name for notes; If you shall name your item like that, it will behave like a file in some part of the system, specifically....
 	* An item name shouldn't end like a folder path, i.e. `\` on windows, and `/` on linux, this applies no matter what OS you are using, e.g. `My Note on Environment Governing\` is not a good item name for notes; If you shall name your item like that, it will behave like a folder in some part of the system, specifically....
 	* An item CAN contain folder seperators however, e.g. `On the relation between man and nature/how bread is made out of wheet` is a good name for an article/note, and I will guarantee that even though it looks very suspicious to an actual file (e.g. `Writings/On the relation between man and nature/how bread is made out of wheet.pdf`), it is actually identified as a note
+1. Avoid using tags like this: `c#_snippet_wpf`, instead do it like this: `c#, snippet, wpf` - it's 2 spaces more typing but this is more generic and less confusing and better filtered.
+    * You might be temping to use "visual_studio_faq" and "marvelous_designer_faq"...
+    * However I will consider "software_library" a  solid tag because it differentiates from "library", but "c#_library" should really become "C#, software_library"
+2. Start with a knowledge, then either grow it into a note, or do something else.
+Don't keep everything scattered.

 ## Case Studies